richquick/semantic-bootstrap/README.md

 ### Upstream Converter

-Keeping bootstrap-sass in sync with upstream changes from Bootstrap used to be an error prone and time consuming manual process.
+Keeping semantic-bootstrap in sync with upstream changes from Bootstrap used to be an error prone and time consuming manual process.
 With Bootstrap 3 we have introduced a converter that automates this.

 Upstream changes to the Bootstrap project can now be pulled in using the `convert` rake task.